cgPhalaksha/xsc-hana-native-migration/README.md

     - `SAP Hana Cloud` and
     - `SAP Hana Schemas and HDI Containers`
   - Subscription
-    - **SAP Business Application Studio** or **SAP Build.**  SAP Build is required if you want to convert the service layer as well, since GenAI capabilities are only available in SAP Build plans.
+    - **SAP Business Application Studio** with SAP HANA Tools extension for database development and deployment.
 - SAP Cloud Connector

 ## Where to Start